China is the top producer of rare earths and also holds the largest rare earth reserves. Which other countries made the list?

 Unsurprisingly, China has the highest reserves of rare earth minerals at 44 million MT.
 The country was also the world’s leading rare earths producer in 2021 by a long shot, putting out 168,000 MT.

 Despite its top position, China remains focused on ensuring that its reserves remain elevated.
 Back in 2012, the Asian nation declared that its rare earths reserves were declining; it then announced in 2016 that it would raise domestic reserves by establishing both commercial and national stockpiles.

 The last decade has also seen the country hone in on illegal rare earths mining, taking steps such as shutting illegal or environmentally non-compliant rare earths mines and limiting production and exports.
 China’s stern measures have cleaned up its supply chain significantly, although it continues to improve regulation and supervision.

 China’s dominance in both rare earth elements production and reserves has caused problems in the past.
-Prices surged when the country cut exports in 2010, resulting in a rush to secure supply of the minerals elsewhere.
+Rare earths prices surged when the country cut exports in 2010, resulting in a rush to secure supply of the minerals elsewhere.

 Reserves: 22 million MT

 Vietnam’s rare earths reserves stand at 22 million MT.
 It reportedly hosts several deposits with concentrations against its northwestern border with China and along its eastern coastline.
 The majority of rare earths in the country can be found in primary ore deposits, with a smaller amount located in coastal placer deposits.